mariuszmspace/my-links/README.md

 - [Bazel](https://bazel.build/) - Google's build system -- `Java`
 - [Binary Optimization and Layout Tool (BOLT)](https://github.com/facebookincubator/BOLT) - A linux command-line utility used for optimizing performance of binaries, by Facebook -- `various lang`
 - [Buildbot](https://buildbot.net/) - CI framework -- `Python`
+- [Conventional Commits](https://www.conventionalcommits.org/) - Specification that provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of -- `article`
 - [Create React App](https://github.com/facebook/create-react-app) - Create React apps with no build configuration, webpack and Babel are handled behind the scenes, by Facebook -- `various lang`
 - [cwrap](https://cwrap.org/) - Wrappers for creating test scenarios and faking behavior/ stubbing, mostly network focused, by the Samba guys -- `C`
 - [dev-setup](https://github.com/donnemartin/dev-setup) - Automated setup scripts for laptop tools like Sublime Text, AWS, Spark, Android dev, and more -- `collection`